sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 MUST follow the best practices as specified in OAuth 2.0 for Native Apps [[RFC8252]] as well as the
 following:

-- OpenID Providers SHOULD use short-lived access tokens and id tokens and long-lived refresh tokens; refresh tokens MUST rotate on each use.
+- OpenID Providers MAY issue refresh tokens to Clients; when used, refresh tokens MUST be one-time-use.
 - Public native applications MUST use PKCE to protect calls to the token endpoint.
-Confidential native applications MAY use PKCE.
+Confidential native applications SHOULD use PKCE.
 - Native applications MUST use an external user-agent or in-app browser tab to make authorization requests; embedded user-agents or web-view components MUST NOT be used for this purpose.